das-kushal/bpmn-to-neo4j/bpmn-to-neo4j/README.md

 # BPMN diagram to Neo4j conversion utility

-## helps in conversion of bpmn diagram to neo4j nodes and relations
+## Helps in conversion of bpmn diagram to neo4j nodes and relations

 ### Usage instructions